 Intergenerational Relationship Building: How does capturing wisdom from the life stories of others, empower us to write our own?

 Dream Chasers is a program developed in partnership with Quality Life Services (QLS), Don't Stop Dreamin', and The Legacy Recorder.
-Dream Chasers pairs Slippery Rock University students with residents of QLS Grove City or QLS Mercer, long-term care facilities, and over the semester, students engage in conversations and activities with the residents.
+Dream Chasers pairs Slippery Rock University students with residents of the QLS, long-term care facilities, and over the semester, students engage in conversations and activities with the residents.
 These interactions provide the content that becomes the student-produced written legacies that are then given back to the residents and the residents' families as a keep-sake.
 SRU student can also use the conversations to complete Don't Stop Dreamin' applications, which help the organization realize dreams for residents, both big and small.

 "I have learnt so much about how important and meaningful it is to communicate with people, not only with the elder population.
 This experience opened my eyes and made me more personable and open-minded." - Dream Chasers volunteer